 As a UCD Engineering student, you’ll enrol in a common first year (DN150), which allows you to gain an understanding of the many different engineering disciplines available, before being offered an unrestricted choice of specialisation.
 The 2015 minimum entry points requirement was 500*.
 At the end of first year you pick your preferred option and there are no restrictions on the number of places available in any of the programmes.

-The numbers vary from year to year but the percentage of young women is on average aboout 30%.
+The numbers vary from year to year but the percentage of females is on average greater than 30%.
 You can see for your self by clicking on the alumni section to view past graduating class photos.